 The KAVLI IPMU

-The Kavli IPMU CMB Group is pursuing the research on the physics of the early universe using the measurement of the cosmic microwave background (CMB) polarization.
-The theory of cosmic inflation can be tested by the measurement of CMB polarization pattern called, B-mode, experimentally.
+The Kavli IPMU CMB Group is pursuing research about the physics of the early universe using measurements of the cosmic microwave background (CMB) polarization.
+The theory of cosmic inflation can be tested through accurate measurements of the CMB polarization pattern called B-mode experimentally.

-LiteBIRD is the JAXA/ISAS second strategic large-class satellite mission.
+LiteBIRD is JAXA/ISAS second strategic large-class satellite mission.
 It is the first space mission dedicated to CMB polarization measurements from L2.
-The Kavli IPMU is responsible for delivering the polarization modulator unit for low-frequency telescope and the data center.
+At Kavli IPMU we are responsible for delivering the polarization modulator unit for the low-frequency telescope and the data center.

-POLARBEAR, POLARBEAR2(PB2)/Simons Array is the ground-based telescopes located in the Atacama Desert, Chile.
+POLARBEAR, POLARBEAR2(PB2)/Simons Array is an array of ground-based telescopes located in the Atacama Desert, Chile.
 POLARBEAR has finished observing and the analysis is in progress.
-POLARBEAR2/Simons Array has deployed and started the observation in 2021.
+POLARBEAR2/Simons Array has been recently deployed and started observations in 2021.

-The next generation ground-based telescope, Simons Observatory (SO), is being built in the Atacama Desert, Chile.
-The Kavli IPMU has been actively participating to build the Small Aperture Telescope (SAT) of SO.
+The next generation ground-based telescope, Simons Observatory (SO), is currently being built in the Atacama Desert, Chile.
+Kavli IPMU has been actively participating in building the Small Aperture Telescope (SAT) of SO.

 We actively participate in concept studies for future missions, including ground-baed experiments such as CMB-S4, other space-mission concepts such as PICO, next generation balloon-borne missions, and more.